akka/akka/akka-docs/rst/java/lambda-actors.rst

 .. includecode:: code/docs/actorlambda/MyActor.java
    :include: imports,my-actor

+In case you want to provide many :meth:`match` cases but want to avoid creating a long call trail, you can split the creation of the builder into multiple statements as in the example:

+.. includecode:: code/docs/actorlambda/GraduallyBuiltActor.java
+   :include: imports,actor

 Please note that the Akka Actor ``receive`` message loop is exhaustive, which is different compared to Erlang and the late Scala Actors.
 This means that you need to provide a pattern match for all messages that it can accept and if you